White Paper: stack stabilisation and antislip bags

-- Thicker or more expensive pallet film, more layers of stretch film, edge protectors, strapping: all of which significantly increase costs while based on squeezing the stack from the outside, which is not a solution for problematic products.
+- Thicker or more expensive pallet film, more layers of stretch film, edge protectors, strapping: all of which significantly increase costs while they are based on squeezing the stack from the outside, which is not a real solution for problematic products.

 - Embossing the film bag, which is almost free but hardly reduces the risk of slipping: this will not make the bag antislip.

-- Roughening the bag's film with a roughening agent mixed in its material hardly reduces the risk of slipping: this will not make the bag antislip.
+- Roughening the bag's film with a roughening agent mixed into its material hardly reduces the risk of slipping: this will not make the bag antislip.

-- The gluing of the bags is only for continuous packaging at a steady pace and only provides a well-proven solution for paper bags that absorb the simple water-based glue.
+- The gluing of the bags does not work in dusty or wet conditions and is, anyway, only for continuous packaging at a steady pace and only provides a well-proven solution for paper bags that absorb the simple water-based glue.
 In the case of plastic bags (where it would take days for the said adhesive to dry), hot melt or a fast-drying adhesive can be considered: in both cases, the gluing machine is expensive and requires frequent maintenance and constant attention.
+If the abutting film surfaces are not perfectly flat and smooth, gluing will not work.
 Packages can be sticky and get dirty.
 Usually the buyer of the product dislikes it just as much as the packers themselves.

-- Using a pallet-sized cardboard box is a good solution, but it is a very expensive method, and with manual stacking it is difficult to put the bags in the bottom of the high box (and take them out).
+- Using a pallet-sized cardboard box is a good solution, but it is a very expensive method, and with manual stacking it is difficult to put the bags into the bottom of the high box (and to take them out).